jundalisay/superblist/content/en/research/sarkar/sociology/part-02b.md

 Sometimes, the weaker culture is even absorbed by the more powerful one.

 When different cultural groups live side-by-side there is a lot of mutual exchange.
 The members of the weaker cultural group accept everything inherent in the dominating group, including its language.
-In spite of the tremendous differences between the Aryans and the non-Aryans, the non-Aryans accepted the Saḿskrta language of the Aryans, and the Aryans assimilated the introversial spiritual practice of the non-Aryans into their religion.
+In spite of the tremendous differences between the Aryans and the non-Aryans, the non-Aryans accepted the Sanskrit language of the Aryans, and the Aryans assimilated the introversial spiritual practice of the non-Aryans into their religion.

-Saḿskrta has influenced all the languages of northeast India.
+Sanskrit has influenced all the languages of northeast India.
 Even the southern Indian languages were influenced to a certain degree.
-Of all the southern languages, Málayálam has been most affected by Saḿskrta.
+Of all the southern languages, Málayálam has been most affected by Sanskrit.
 This is because many people migrated from the north through Madras to Kerala.
-That’s why the root-verbs of Málayálam are of Tamil origin while its vocabulary is by-and-large of Saḿskrta origin.
-75% of Málayálam is Saḿskrta based.
+That’s why the root-verbs of Málayálam are of Tamil origin while its vocabulary is by-and-large of Sanskrit origin.
+75% of Málayálam is Sanskrit based.

 The Aryan influence was felt as much in the lower stratum of life as in the upper stratum.
 In some places this influence was so dominating that people are reluctant to speak their own languages outside their family environment.
 The Saha community of the Austric group, for example, speak their own dialect [[in their homes, but speak Bhojpurii outside.
 In the same way the Singmund́á and the Sharan people and the Tipras of Tripura state speak Bengali and not their own ancestral tongue.
 The Garhwaliis have long stopped speaking their own Tibeto-Chinese dialect]] and have adopted Indo-Aryan languages.